rm455/rm455/README.md

 - 👋 Hi, I’m @rm455
 - 👀 I’m interested in technology.
 - 🌱 I’m currently learning JavaScript, Python, PHP, I have some knowledge in Java and I always set my mind with yes you can! and yes, you will be a Developer soon!
-- 📫 You can reach by email scpssh@gmail.com
+- 📫 You can reach me by email scpssh@gmail.com

 <!---
 rm455/rm455 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.